 You can search all St. Cloud homes for sale by price range here.

 There is a rumor that Disney might be planning a 55+ community in St. Cloud soon, but until that becomes reality, there are also a handful of 55+ communities being developed right now in St. Cloud that you should know about.

 The Lakes at Harmony, an active adult community, is the newest addition to Harmony from Jones Homes USA.
 These two and three bedroom homes are built for the way you live today, with space where you need it most.
 Among the spacious outdoor living space, many of which include water or conservation views, residents also enjoy a private recreation center and pool.

 From the miles of walking and biking trails, to the community garden, parks and fitness center, Harmony has something for everyone.
 Gather at the Town Square which includes a spa, market, physician office, restaurants and more or play a round of golf on the only Johnny Miller Signature course in Central Florida without ever leaving your community.

-Also in St. Cloud, Twin Lakes is selling homes from the low $200’s.
-Centered around a truly expansive 20,000 square foot Clubhouse on the tranquil shores of Live Oak Lake, it’s perfect for a relaxing afternoon poolside or a large evening celebration in the party friendly patio area.
+Also in St. Cloud, Twin Lakes is centered around a 20,000 square foot Clubhouse on the tranquil shores of Live Oak Lake, it’s perfect for a relaxing afternoon poolside or a large evening celebration in the party friendly patio area.
 Here, residents enjoy lakeside living with boating, fishing, kayaking and many other amenities usually reserved for fine resorts.
 With a newly opened fitness center and a full time activities director, there is something for everyone in this fantastic community.

 From the lifestyle and culture to the shopping and dining, everything about St. Cloud feels like small-town living here in Florida.
 If that is the type of atmosphere you have been looking for, then St. Cloud is the perfect retirement destination for you.